- All applications are welcome but need to have an ASSH Active member as the principal investigator co-investigator or sponsor.

 - PI may only submit one Clinical Research and Basic Science grant application per calendar year.

 The grant application closely mimics the NIH grant format.
 This is to encourage familiarity with the grant application of the NIH for further funding.
 All applicants will receive blinded critiques from the Research Management Committee Study Section so that future revisions will be more competitive for extramural funding.
-The distribution of funded Basic Science and Clinical Research Grants will be up to the discretion of the Research Management Committee.

 Prior to submitting your application please be sure your ASSH user record is up-to-date.
 Login here.
 If you do not have an ASSH record you will be prompted to create an account.